 - Create and share resources and best practices.

-- Conduct discovery conversations with colleagues from independent schools.
+- Conduct Zoom hangouts with colleagues from independent schools.

-- Develop Advisory Briefs or How-to-Guides related to international student topics including regulatory compliance/visa regulations, recruitment/admissions/enrollment, and homestays/residential life.
+- Develop Advisory Briefs or How-to-Guides related to international student topics including international student recruitment/admissions/enrollment; retention and student support; and global education.

 - Advocate for international students through a variety of means: social media, NAIS Connect, articles, blogs, Inspiration Lab, etc.